EdCharbeneau/Migrate-WebForms-to-Blazor-with-Telerik-UI-for-Blazor/docs/telerik-editing.md

     * Start the application and try to **add a record**.
 The record should submit and update successfully.
 The new record will appear on the last page of the grid.

-3. The Telerik Grid includes a built-in dialog to prevent accendental deletion of records.
+3. The Telerik Grid includes a built-in dialog to prevent accidental deletion of records.
 To enable the dialog simply set the ConfirmDelete property on the grid to `true`.

     * Start the application and try to **delete a record**.
 The action should cause a prompt confirming the action.